borisdj/EFCore.BulkExtensions/README.md

 Additionally **BulkInsert** and **BulkInsertOrUpdate** methods can have optional argument **BulkConfig** with bool properties:<br>
 `{ PreserveInsertOrder, SetOutputIdentity, BatchSize }`.<br>
 Default behaviour is { false, false, 2000 } and if we want to change it, BulkConfig should be added explicitly with one or both bool properties set to true, and/or **BatchSize** to different number.<br>
 This argument has purpose only when PK has Identity (usually *int* type with AutoIncrement), while if PK is Guid(sequential) created in Application there is no need for it.
+Also Tables with Composite Keys hava no Identity column so no function for SetOutputIdentity in that case either.
 ```csharp
 context.BulkInsert(entitiesList, new BulkConfig { PreserveInsertOrder = true, SetOutputIdentity = true, BatchSize = 5000});
 context.BulkInsertOrUpdate(entitiesList, new BulkConfig { PreserveInsertOrder = true });